SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/README.md

 | Mill Creek | Not Available | 1997 - ongoing | Not Available |
 | Yuba River | Not Available | Available* | Not Available|

-*Data available but have not received data or timelframe
+*Data available but have not received data and do not know monitoring timeframe

+## Summary of metadata

 | Tributary | Data Contact | Metadata Quality | Data Lag* | Provisional Data Available** | Notes |
 | :--------- | :------------ | :----------- | :-----------| :----------- | :----------- |